How I began

 Like Ezra I have set my heart to “study the Law of the LORD, and to do it and to teach His statutes” (Ezra 7:10).
 Wednesday in the Word (this website) supports my teaching ministry.
 The name comes from the Bible study I taught from 1994-2014.

-I offer my bible studies, podcasts and resources free of charge under the Creative Commons Attribution-ShareAlike 4.0 Unported License.
+I offer my bible studies, podcast and resources, free of charge under the Creative Commons Attribution-ShareAlike 4.0 Unported License.

 I do not accept advertising on this site.
 I do not ask for donations.
 But it does encourage me to hear from you about how you used these studies and/or what you learned.